Derived category of moduli of pointed curves -- I: Fullness of the exceptional collection

 \section{Fullness of the exceptional collection $\hat{\Bbb G}$}

 We will need the following more general set-up. \begin{defn} For every integer $r\ge -1$, define a contravariant functor $X^r$ from $\NN$ to the category of smooth projective varieties as follows.
-Let $X^r_N$ is an iterated blow-up of $\bP^{n+r}$ in $n$ general points (marked by $N$) followed by the blow-up of $n\choose 2$ proper transforms of lines, etc. For example,
+Let $X^r_N$ is an iterated blow-up of $\bP^{n+r}$ in $n$ general points (marked by $N$) followed by the blow-up of the $n\choose 2$ proper transforms of the lines passing through two points, the $n\choose 3$ proper transforms of the planes passing through three points, etc. For example,

-For every $M\subset N$, the forgetful morphism $\pi_{N\setminus M}: X^r_N\to X^r_M$ is induced by a linear projection from points in $N\setminus M$.
+For every $M\subseteq N$, the forgetful morphism $\pi_{N\setminus M}: X^r_N\to X^r_M$ is induced by a linear projection from points in $N\setminus M$.

 For every subset $S\subseteq N$ of cardinality at most $n+r-1$, we denote by $E_S\subseteq X^r_N$ the exceptional divisor over a subspace spanned by points in $S$. \end{defn}

 \begin{prop} All conditions of Theorem~\ref{prototype} are satisfied.
 Thus we have a semi-orthogonal decomposition